The John Smith Busker Organ

 John went out of his way to simplify the design as much as possible, abandoning many traditional organ builders' techniques, and incorporating new innovative methods of construction.
 The finished organ was not meant to be as durable or refined as a professional organ, but it would provide the enthusiast with something to do for a few weeks, and he would end up with a working organ for a fraction of the price of a commercially-built instrument.

-Since then, hundreds of John Smith organs have been constructed by enthusiasts all over the world.
+Since then hundreds, perhaps thousands, of John Smith organs have been constructed by enthusiasts all over the world.
 The plans have also been bought by model engineers, woodworkers, and other craftsmen who would not normally have an interest in busker organs; so interest in the mechanical organ has spread as a result.
 The published plans did not provide details of a case, which has resulted in the appearance of organs of all shapes and sizes.
 Many builders have used 'proper' organ building materials and ended up with an organ which is on a par with a professional model.
+Many more have caught the 'organ building bug' and gone on to build much larger instruments.

-I have supplied thousands of metres of music for John Smith organs all over the world.
+In the early days, no commercial music was available for the organ, and builders had to produce their own music rolls.
+I now supply ready-cut music for both 20-note and 26-note John Smith organs.
+In fact, so many of these organs have now been built that the supply of music for John Smith organs far outstrips the demand for all other organ music.
+I have supplied many thousands of rolls of music for John Smith organs all over the world.
 If you hear a John Smith organ playing something that sounds too good to be true, then it's probably playing my music!
 I also supply blank spools, roll boxes, and other musical sundries for these organs.
 Click Here to request my music catalogue for the John Smith organ(s).
+I will also punch out your own music for you on my high-speed perforators if you send me a MIDI file.
+Click Here to find out more.

 John Smith, 55 Willow Way, Flitwick, Bedfordshire, MK45 1LN, England.